“Latins are tenderly enthusiastic. In Brazil, they throw flowers at you. In Argentina, they throw themselves at

 The king of all is of course Diego Maradona.
 Forget the Pope – over here, Maradona IS God.
 There's even a Church and a religion set up in his honour.
 The Iglesia Maradoniana was founded in 1998 by his fans in Rosario and now have over 80,000 members spread across 55 countries.
 To them, he is their D10S (Dios in Spanish means God and Maradona's shirt was #10).

 They also have their own 10 Commandments, which includes naming your first son Diego and making Diego your middle name!

 If you think football gets the Argentinians fired up, wait till you get them onto the subject of their political figures.
 They are either extremely loved, or hated, with immense passion!

 The most well known is of course the one famously depicted by Madonna – Evita Perón.
 Depending on who you ask (rich/poor, feminist, gay, right/left wing), the subject of political figures like Evita are sure to ignite quite an enthusiastic response of some sort.

 Despite what your sentiments may be towards Evita, she nonetheless remains a prominent part of Argentinian culture and still very popular amongst the Argentinian LGBTQ community.
 To mark the 60th anniversary of her death in 2012, ex-President Kirchner unveiled the new 100 pesos banknote, which features Eva Peron's face.
-Evita thus became the country’s first woman to appear on its banknotes.
+Evita thus became the country's first woman to appear on its banknotes.

 Just when you've riled up the passions of the Argentinians over football or Eva Perón, in comes the mate.